soundasleep/railswiki/README.md

 1. Making pages, editing pages
 1. Assigning permissions to users
-1. Uploading files and images
+1. Uploading files and images, images can be scaled and linked to external URLs
 1. Existing image widget in wysiwyg editor
 1. Invite users